soeirosantos/vault-gcp-backend-terraform/README.md

 Notice that we are not providing credentials to the Google provider.
 We are using the default credentials in your local environment.

-Make sure you fill the `default.auto.tfvars` file with your values
+Make sure you fill the `default.auto.tfvars` file with your values.

 ```ruby
 // default.auto.tfvars